Fournierp/alfred/README.md

 ## Release history

+* 3.0
+   * Streamlit POC - web-interface, visualizations of stock prices and articles about a company.

 * 2.0
     * Dash Proof of Concept: web-interface using Dash, visualizations of stock prices and articles about a company.